marlaux/Metabarcoding-script-by-script/README.md

 For those who have just started working with metabarcoding, there is a README for each step, along with a README for each script and the tools help (--help) pages, for those who still don't have access to a server or linux machine.

 Next steps...
-1 --> I'm working on running the taxa assignment stampa method, developed by Frédéric Mahe (https://github.com/frederic-mahe/stampa.git), which performs the LCA algorithm.
+1 --> I'm working on including Mothur and QIIME pipelines along with each METAPIPE steps, as much user friendly as possible.
-2 --> I intent to add at least one extra tool/script for each analysis step, in order to create branches of analysis strategies.
+2 --> For now the only METAPIPE branch running from sequencing to statistics is the local alignment BLAST do PHYLOSEQ.
+It works with NCBI and BOLD references.
+MOre detailes in README.workflow.

 Thank you for visiting my Github, I hope I can help :)